Best Practices for Monitoring Kubernetes with Grafana

 • Kubernetes cluster resource utilization (CPU/memory on a cluster, node, pod, and container level)

-• Usage of resources including actual usage as well as requested usage so you have a clear picture of both
+• Usage of resources, including actual and requested usage, so you have a clear picture of both.

 • The Kubernetes cluster node's actual CPU and memory usage